-The proposed 25m high telecommunication mast will allow for multiple service providers/ mobile network operators to attach and house their equipment (antennas) on the mast, decreasing the need for additional communications masts to be erected in the area.
+The proposed 35m high telecommunication monopole mast will allow for multiple service providers/ mobile network operators to attach and house their equipment (antennas) on the mast, decreasing the need for additional communications masts to be erected in the area.
 The benefits of telecommunications services in modern society are potentially limitless.
 The proposed activity will increase the coverage of these telecommunications services, including providing a more reliable and wider coverage.
 The activity would create a more efficient telecommunications service, considered essential to the business and private sector.
 The data capabilities provided by the proposed mast are also important in business, education and for the public, and has thus become paramount for social and economic development.

 The construction of the telecommunications mast is therefore considered as part of the essential services for the greater community.
-The proposed communications mast is not expected to have any adverse effects on people's health and wellbeing.
+The proposed communications mast is not expected to have any adverse effects on people's health and wellbeing (Refer to Appendix K3 and Appendix K4).
 It is also not expected to produce any noise or odours during the operational phase.
 Some noise can be expected during the construction phase, but this will be temporary, and the impact is expected to be negligible.
 Due to the design and location of the proposed communications mast, the activity is expected to have a low-medium impact on the visual character of the area.

-The proposed site is not located within a Critical Biodiversity Area (CBA) of Ecological Support Area ("ESA").
-The site is totally transformed due to past development activities.
-There is no natural vegetation on site.
-No cultural or historical aspects were identified on the site.
+The site does not fall within a Critical Biodiversity Area (CBA) or Ecological Support Area (ESA).
+However, the area immediately to the west and north of the site is characterized by a CBA.
+No cultural or historical aspects were identified on the site (refer to Appendix G).
+Please refer to the Biodiversity Overlay Map Appendix D. There are no rivers or wetlands on or within 32m of the proposed the site.
+Wynands River is approximately 565m south of the proposed site.
+There is an artificial wetland (dam) approximately 212m south-west of the proposed site, with another artificial dam approximately 380m north-west of the proposed site.
+Please see Appendix B for the site plans, Appendix A for the locality map as well as Appendix C for the site photographs.
 Any potential negative impacts during the construction phase are expected to be adequately mitigated through the implementation of the Environmental Management Programme ("EMPr") and the appointment of an Environmental Control Officer ("ECO") during the construction phase.
 Considering all the information, it is not envisaged that this proposed development will have a significant negative impact on the environment.

-It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this BAR.
+It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this Pre-Application BAR.